 CREATE TEMPORARY TABLE id_map AS

-SELECT original_id, UUID() as fake_id FROM clients;
+SELECT original_id, UUID() AS fake_id

--- Cross-relational update
+-- Cross-table update

 UPDATE orders o